DALL-E/Every illustration.

 Don't have an account?
 Sign up!

-Melvin Waller 10 days ago
+Melvin Waller about 1 year ago

 If you believe you can't, you won't.
 In 2018, there were 41,666 Million Dollar businesses with only 1 person and that was without AI.
 I'm taking up Sam Altman's challenge, because anything is possible if we but believe and take massive action.